 Would you like to be able to close your grand lid with just one finger?
 With this Lid Assist system, you can!
 This standard feature on Hailun grands can be installed on most other grand pianos.
 Call for more details!

-We exclusively use and recommend Kevin’s Piano Moving – 847-395-7048.
-You’ll often need to leave a voicemail (they’re out moving a lot!), but they’ll take good care of you.
+We exclusively use and recommend Kevin’s Piano Moving.
+Often you’ll need to leave a voicemail (they’re out moving a lot!), but they’ll take good care of you!

-We do not deal in organs or accordions, since they are pretty different on the inside that acoustic or digital pianos.
-However, we can make recommendations to the right professional for you.
+Since they are pretty different on the inside than pianos, we do not deal in organs.
+However, we can recommend the right professional for you.